particle-iot/docs/docs/firmware.md

   delay(1000);
 }
 ```
-**TIP:**
+**Note:**
-Note that the parameter for millis is an unsigned long, errors may be generated if a programmer tries to do math with other datatypes such as ints.
+The parameter for millis is an unsigned long, errors may be generated if a programmer tries to do math with other datatypes such as ints.

 ### micros()

-**Not implemented yet***
+**Not implemented yet**

 Returns the number of microseconds since the Arduino board began running the current program.
 This number will overflow (go back to zero), after approximately 70 minutes.